nickhart/simple-game-server/ARCHITECTURE.md

 ## API Documentation

-The API is documented in two formats:
+The API is documented in `ROUTES.md`, which includes:
-1. `API.md`: Markdown documentation with examples and explanations
-2. `openapi.yaml`: OpenAPI/Swagger specification for automated tooling
+- Detailed endpoint descriptions
+- Request/response examples
+- TypeScript interfaces
+- Error handling
+- Authentication requirements

 ## API Expectations and Conventions

-- All API requests and responses use JSON with a `"data": {}` wrapper for resource objects
+- All API requests and responses use JSON
 - `player_id` and other IDs use UUID format
 - Authentication via Bearer tokens in headers
 - Role-based access enforced on endpoints
-- Only the game session creator can call `start`
-- `move` actions are expected to be submitted via `PUT /api/games/:game_id/sessions/:id`
+- Game state updates are submitted via `PUT /api/games/:game_id/sessions/:id`
+- Game state is validated against the game's JSON schema

 ## Authentication Flow

-- User registration and login handled via `Api::UsersController`
+- User registration handled via `Api::UsersController`
+- Login and token management via `Api::TokensController`
 - JWT tokens issued upon login and stored with versioning in `Token` model
 - Player creation is a separate step after user registration, required to participate in games
 - Admin users have elevated privileges but no default player entity